You need to update your Universal Credit account if your circumstances change. This includes telling them that you've moved home.

 You will probably have to give your work coach a copy of your new tenancy agreement to prove these changes.

-How moving impacts on the amount of help you get with rent
+How does moving change how much help you get with rent?